andrey-mokhov/graphql-php/docs/en/spiral/interface-field.md

-# Defining GraphQL front-end type fields
+# Defining InterfaceType fields

-Defining a field of an interface GraphQL type is possible:
+Defining a field of an InterfaceType is possible:
 - using the `Andi\GraphQL\Attribute\InterfaceField` attribute ([link](#interface-field-via-attribute));
 - by implementing the interface `Andi\GraphQL\Definition\Field\ObjectFieldInterface` ([link](#interface-field-via-interface)).
   This is not a typo when implementing the [`getFields`](interface-type.md#interface-type-interface-get-fields) method